 Alternative 3 provides human health and environmental protection through active treatment of the highly contaminated areas and restoration of the affected groundwater.
-Although the hot spot excavation will consume energy and generate waste, this portion of the remedial alternative is estimated to last 3 weeks, a short portion of the overall 10-year remedial life.
-The energy and waste generated by MNA, the long-term portion of the remedial alternative, is minimal; therefore, the environmental impact for this alternative is low.
+Although the hot spot excavation and AFVR events will consume energy and generate waste, the active portion of the remedial alternative is estimated to last 3 weeks, a short portion of the overall 7- to 10-year remedial life.
+The energy and waste generated by MNA, the longer term portion of the remedial alternative, is minimal; therefore, the overall environmental impact for this alternative is low.